Customer Journey Mapping

 If you're struggling with Health Monitor, running this play might help., or on your

 Define the map's scope (15 min)

-Once scope is agreed on, double-check your invite list to make sure you've got people who know the details of what customers experience when using your product or service.
+Saying that, don't let perfect be the enemy of good!
+Sometimes a team just needs to get started, and you can agree to revisit with more rigor in a few months' time.
+Once scope is agreed on, check your invite list to make sure you've got people who know the details of what customers experience when using your product or service.

 Set the stage (5 min)

 It's really important that your group understands the user persona and the goal driving their journey.
 Decide on or recap with your group the target persona and the scope of the journey being explored in your session.
 Make sure to pre-share required reading with the team at least a week ahead of your session to make sure everyone understands the persona, scope of the journey, and has a chance to delve deeper into research and data where needed.
 Even better- invite the team to run or attend the customer interviews to hear from customers first hand!

 E.g. "We're going to focus on the Alana persona.
 Alana's role is project manager, and her goal is to find a scalable way for her team to share their knowledge so they spend less time explaining things over email.
 We're going to map out what it's like for Alana to evaluate Confluence for this purpose, from the point where she clicks that TRY button, to the point where she decides to buy it – or not."